gaelj/BlazorCodeMirror6/README.md

 ![codemirror.svg](codemirror.svg)

-A CodeMirror 6 component for Blazor in .Net 7.
+A CodeMirror 6 component for Blazor in .Net 7 and .Net 8.

 ## Features

-- 2-way-binding of the text content
+- 2-way-binding of the document contents
 - event handling

 ## Installation